Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Sabarimala, Pathanamthitta District

-- Highlight: It hosts one of the largest annual pilgrimages in the world and the complex can hold upto 50 million devotees.
+- Highlight: It hosts one of the largest annual pilgrimages in the world with devotees coming from the nearby southern Indian states

 Attukal Bhagavathy Temple: Admire the meld of Tamil and Kerala style architecture in Trivandrum

-Displaying an authentic blend of both Kerala and Tamil architectural wonder, this colourful temple of Attukal Bhagavathy is yet another famous place of worship.
-While the interiors house the most attractive sight, the idol of the Goddess Bhadra completely adorned with gold ornaments, you’ll witness the exteriors of the temple all carved with beautiful sculptures around the temple.
-Bhagavathy Temple also known as the Sabarimala of Women attracts many women devotees for the Pongala festival.
+Displaying an authentic blend of both Kerala and Tamil architectural wonder, this colorful temple of Attukal Bhagavathy is yet another famous place of worship in the state of Kerala.
+While the interiors house the most attractive sight, the idol of the Goddess Bhadra Kali, the deity of the temple sits completely adorned with gold ornaments with the exteriors of the temple all carved with beautiful sculptures that cover the temple, making it stand out beautifully.

 - Main Deity: Goddess Bhadrakali (Kannaki)